-What's happening in Germany in the month of October?
-World-famous Oktoberfest continues through the first week, pumpkin boat races, the biggest book fair in Germany, and a festival of lights in Berlin...just to name a few highlights.
+For example, world-famous Oktoberfest continues through the first week.
+There are also massive pumpkin boat races, the biggest book fair in Germany, and the festival of lights in Berlin...just to name a few highlights.

 Check out our list of the best German festivals, events, and holidays in October.